Elevict/Shade-Sanctuary/README.md

 ## Overview

-Shade Sanctuary is a distinctive theme for Obsidian MD, crafted to create an ideal environment for writing and working with mathematical content.
-This theme combines the vibrant aesthetics of a city night with the clarity of LaTeX-like syntax, transforming your Obsidian workspace into a visually engaging and functional space.
+Shade Sanctuary is a theme for Obsidian MD, designed to create an enjoyable environment for writing and working with mathematical content.
+It combines a sleek, modern look with the clarity of the *Computer Modern* font.

-Inspired by [Castel's lecture notes](https://castel.dev/post/lecture-notes-1/) and CyanVoxel's [Vauxhall theme](https://github.com/CyanVoxel/vauxhall-obsidian), Shade Sanctuary blends academic elegance with dynamic visuals.
+Inspired by [Castel's lecture notes](https://castel.dev/post/lecture-notes-1/) and CyanVoxel's [Vauxhall theme](https://github.com/CyanVoxel/vauxhall-obsidian), Shade Sanctuary blends the academic feel with colorful visuals.

 ## Installation